Macrometacorp/docs/docs/wu-runbook/troubleshooting/index.md

 - Temporarily turn off this antivirus and retry launching VDI.
 - Whitelist the powershell script - `RDPLauncher.ps1`

-### Why do I see an error screen when reconnecting to WUPOS after being disconnected from an RBA session?
+### Why do I see an error screen when reconnecting to my apps after being disconnected from an RBA session?

 If you are disconnected from an RBA session and reconnect right away, you might be assigned the same session while the pod is still restarting.
 This will result in an error screen like this:

 ![rba-login-error](/img/runbook-images/rba-login-error.png)

-To fix this, reload the page to successfully launch the WUPOS RBA pod in your local browser.
+To fix this, reload the page to successfully launch the app in your local browser.

 ### Why am I getting an error whenever I try to initiate a remote windows VDI session?